line/armeria/site/src/sphinx/advanced-spring-webflux-integration.rst

         public ArmeriaClientConfigurator armeriaClientConfigurator() {
             // Customize the client using the given HttpClientBuilder.
 For example: return builder -> {
-                // Use circuit breaker for every endpoint. final Function<String, CircuitBreaker> factory = key -> CircuitBreaker.of("my-cb-" + key);
-                final CircuitBreakerStrategy strategy = CircuitBreakerStrategy.onServerErrorStatus();
+                // Use a circuit breaker for each remote host. final CircuitBreakerStrategy strategy = CircuitBreakerStrategy.onServerErrorStatus();
-                builder.decorator(CircuitBreakerHttpClient.newPerHostDecorator(factory, strategy));
+                builder.decorator(new CircuitBreakerHttpClientBuilder(strategy).newDecorator());

                 // Automatically retry a request when the server returns a 5xx response. builder.decorator(RetryingHttpClient.newDecorator(RetryStrategy.onServerErrorStatus()));

-                // Use a custom client factory in order not to validate a certificate received from the server. final ClientFactory clientFactory = new ClientFactoryBuilder().sslContextCustomizer(
+                // Use a custom client factory in order to disable the certificate validation,
+                // which means any certificate received from the server will be accepted. final ClientFactory clientFactory = new ClientFactoryBuilder().sslContextCustomizer(
                         b -> b.trustManager(InsecureTrustManagerFactory.INSTANCE)).build();
                 builder.factory(clientFactory);